Ecopsychology in Counseling Certificate

-- Applied training in wilderness/adventure therapy and ecotherapy; and
+- Applied training in wilderness/adventure therapy and ecotherapy

-- An opportunity to explore advanced topics such as nature and child development, diversity, and social and environmental justice.
+- An opportunity to explore advanced topics such as nature and child development, environmental justice, horticultural therapy, and ecopsychology writing

-An integrative and self-designed capstone project, such as a thesis or supervised practicum, completes the certificate.
+- An integrative and self-designed capstone project, such as a thesis or supervised practicum, that completes the certificate

 May 30th, 2013

-Classes can be taken for graduate degree-applicable or continuing education credit, and are open to participants not currently enrolled in the Certificate program.
+Classes can be taken for graduate degree-applicable or continuing education credit.

-Meet ecopsychology faculty and students on our Community page and watch this video featuring Thomas Doherty and students in the program.
+Meet Certificate faculty and students on our Faculty & Students page and watch this video featuring Certificate Director Thomas Doherty and students in the program.